crowdpro3/bogdanvlviv.github.io/_posts/2016-12-18-design-patterns-in-ruby.markdown

 ### Mediator

 Defines simplified communication between classes.
 Define an object that encapsulates how a set of objects interact.
-Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly and it lets you vary their interaction independently.

 Read ["Design Patterns in Ruby: Mediator"](https://medium.com/@dljerome/design-patterns-in-ruby-mediator-169e77710e37).